vas-dav/7-Segment-HEX-converter/README.md

 OR

-> In the common anode display, all the anode connections of the LED segments are joined together to logic “1”.
+> In the **common anode** display, all the anode connections of the LED segments are joined together to logic “1”.
 The individual segments are
 > illuminated by applying a ground, logic “0” or “LOW” signal to the Cathode of the particular segment (a-g).

+This explanation is taken from [this Website](https://lastminuteengineers.com/seven-segment-arduino-tutorial/)

+So I planned to use the **common anode** way, because the truth table has less zero's than one's.

+#### Equation for (a):

+> F = !a!b!cd+!acdb+a!bcd+ab!cd